Book a luxury suite at Lincoln Financial Field for the next Philadelphia Eagles game today!

 Fans and players alike were breathing a big sigh of relief once Chip Kelly exited the franchise.
 Three years into the Chip Kelly experiment, team owner Jeffrey Lurie pulled the plug to go with Doug Pederson, a former Eagles player and descendent of the Andy Reid coaching tree.

-Between Pederson restructuring the team back to a more traditional system and the incredible work of General Manager Howie Roseman in ridding the team of players who don’t fit the system and/or had horrendous contracts, the Eagles dodged a costly bullet from the Kelly era that could have led to countless years of lackluster football.
+Between Pederson restructuring the team back to a more traditional system and the incredible work of General Manager Howie Roseman in not only ridding the team of players who don’t fit the system and/or had horrendous contracts, but having a real knack for finding a way to add top talent to the roster, the Eagles dodged a costly bullet from the Kelly era that could have led to countless years of lackluster football.

-The goal for last season was re-establishing an identity, as the notable stars of recent years were all shipped out under Kelly.
+The goal of the 2016 season was re-establishing an identity, as the notable stars of recent years were all shipped out under Kelly.
 Veteran quarterback Sam Bradford was expected to shoulder the load in this offense.
-However, a freak injury to Teddy Bridgewater in Minnesota set in motion a chain of events that led the Eagles organization to trade Bradford to the Vikings and insert into the starting role Carson Wentz, the Eagles number 2 overall pick from this year’s draft.
-Coming out of North Dakota State, Carson Wentz led this team into a new era in Eagles Football in his rookie season.
+However, a freak injury to Teddy Bridgewater in Minnesota set in motion a chain of events that led the Eagles organization to trade Bradford to the Vikings and insert into the starting role Carson Wentz, the 2016 2nd overall draft pick.
+Coming out of North Dakota State, Carson Wentz led this team into a new era in Eagles Football in his rookie season and accomplished the goal of putting a new face on the franchise.

 Based out of Lincoln Financial Field, the Eagles play in the NFC East, a division known for some of the fiercest rivalries in all of football.
 You can count each season on the games against the New York Giants, Dallas Cowboys, and Washington Redskins being action-packed and living up to expectations.